apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    HTTP/2 connection to avoid duplicate pushes on the same connection.
 If the maximum number is reached, new entries are not remembered.

+.. ts:cv:: CONFIG proxy.config.http2.max_settings_per_frame INT 7
+   :reloadable:

+   Specifies how many settings in an HTTP/2 SETTINGS frame |TS| accepts.
+   Clients exceeded this limit will be immediately disconnected with an error code of ENHANCE_YOUR_CALM.

+.. ts:cv:: CONFIG proxy.config.http2.max_settings_per_minute INT 14
+   :reloadable:

+   Specifies how many settings in HTTP/2 SETTINGS frames |TS| accept for a minute.
+   Clients exceeded this limit will be immediately disconnected with an error code of ENHANCE_YOUR_CALM.

 Plug-in Configuration
 =====================